 Today's grandma and grandpa are providing a lot of the child care and financial support for grandkids, new studies say.
 Here are the latest grandparent stats.

 Nanas and granddaddies of today are providing an increasing level of financial and day-care support to their grandchildren, according to a USA Today report.

-The article suggests the driving force behind the bigger presence is the effort to help their children save money and "to build stronger family connections," according to a USA Today article.
+The article suggests the driving force behind the bigger presence is the effort to help their children save money and "to build stronger family connections."

 Since Sept.
 9, 1979, Grandparents Day has been celebrated every year in honor of our nation's grandparents with whom 1 in 10 of all children in the U.S. live, the Census Bureau reports.
 The Census notes that 7.5 million children in the U.S. were living with a grandparent in 2010.